angular/angular/aio/content/getting-started/index.md

 {@a components}
 ## Components

-*Components* are the building blocks of Angular apps.
+*Components* define areas of responsibility in your UI that let you reuse these sets of UI functionality.
-You've already been working with the product list component.
+You've already built one with the product list component.

 A component is comprised of three things:
 * **A component class,** which handles data and functionality.
 In the previous section, the product data and the `share()` method were defined for you in the component class.